jk1652/WebCheckersApp/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)
 >as seen above the Architecture of our system is relatively simple the user will load the preset HTML CSS & CSS while still
-> being able to be loaded in any OS or hardware. once loaded the user communicates to with our
+> being able to be loaded in any OS or hardware. once loaded the user communicates to with our server that utilises java to manage
+> all logic and jetty to handle web server POST/GET/PUT commands that the client may issue, these systems are then alsop utilised by
+> our model tier logic inorder to properly run the game as outlines in out MVP.

 ### Summary